|Position:||ODU Athletic Director|

 Prior to his stint at WKU, Selig served as the Senior Associate Athletic Director at the University of Virginia for from 1988-1999, overseeing external operations his last five years.
 He began his athletic career as the Director of Ticketing for Virginia Commonwealth University, where he served from 1985-1988.

 Selig was a four year member (2006-2010) of the NCAA Women’s Basketball Committee and served as chair for both the Sun Belt Conference Athletic Directors and the Men’s Basketball Committees during his tenure at WKU.
-He has served on the prestigious Division I Championships/Sports Management Cabinet and locally is Board of Trustees member for the Norfolk Collegiate School and the board of the Norfolk Forum.
-He was named the Tom Ferguson Metropolitan Person of the Year award from the Norfolk Sports Club in 2014, symbolic of his impact on the region’s sports profile.
+He has served on the prestigious Division I Championships/Sports Management Cabinet and locally is a Board of Trustees member for the Norfolk Collegiate School and serves on the board of the Norfolk Forum.
+He was named the Tom Ferguson Metropolitan Person of the Year award by the Norfolk Sports Club in 2014, symbolic of his impact on the region’s sports profile.